vortex-haxe/vortex/FOLDER-STRUCTURE.md

    - 📂 **macros** - Utilities that run at compile time.
    - 📂 **objects** - Game objects to base things like players and enemies off of.
    - 📂 **plugins** - Togglable code that runs in the background.
+   - 📂 **resources** - Resources such as Textures, Sounds, Fonts, etc.
    - 📂 **servers** - Similar to plugins, without the toggability.
    - 📂 **utils** - Utilities for the engine AND your own development.
    - 📄 **import.hx** - Some global imports, only useful for engine development.